 Any and all instances of academic dishonesty, intentional or unintentional, will be reported to the Office of the Provost.
 The University procedure for cases of academic dishonesty includes up to six steps, beginning with the faculty member determining alleged academic dishonesty.
-MACJ does have an Academic Integrity Committee (AIC) as is described in step 5a of the policy.
+MACJ does have an Academic Integrity Committee (AIC) as is described in step 5a of the University policy.
+Students who are found to be responsible for a violation of academic honesty but are not dismissed from the program will have to satisfactorily complete any tasks assigned by the MACJ Academic Integrity Committee by the date set by the committee.
+Failure to do so will results in a registration hold being placed on the students' accounts and unenrollment from any current classes.